FREE SHIPPING FROM 150€📦🇩🇪

 Right to erasure

-You have the right to have personal data concerning you deleted, in particular if one of the following reasons applies
+You have the right to have your personal data erased, in particular if one of the following grounds applies.

-• Your personal data are no longer necessary for the purposes for which they were collected or otherwise processed
+- Your personal data is no longer necessary for the purposes for which it was collected or otherwise processed.

-• You withdraw your consent on which the processing of your data was based.
+- You are withdrawing your consent, on which the processing of your data was based.

-• Personal data is required to assert, exercise or defend legal claims.
+- Personal data is required for the establishment, exercise or defense of legal claims.

-• Deletion is not possible due to retention obligations.
+- Deletion is not possible due to legal retention requirements.

 If data cannot be deleted, there may be a right to restrict processing (see below).